 You aren’t required to go on Medicare when you turn 65.
 You may be penalized if you choose to decline or delay Medicare when first eligible.

-Is Medicare required for people with disability?
+Is Medicare required for people with disabilities?

 No. After 24 months of being on disability, you’ll qualify for Medicare.
 Suppose you choose to decline Medicare and don’t have creditable coverage.
 In that case, you could be penalized should you choose to start Medicare late.